mukeshpatil1/VTBusinessesChallange/README.md

 # VTBusinessesChallange v1.0
-VTBusinessesChallange is a restaurant search for iOS by Yelp Fusion API.
+VTBusinessesChallange is a restaurant search for iOS by Yelp API.

 ## How to run
 - To run the this project, clone the repo, and run pod install from the main directory first.